What's on the table for older voters? (Part 1)

 According to the Electoral Commission, a whopping 96.9% of New Zealanders aged 55-69 are registered compared to a mere 64% of 18-24 year olds.

-Currently National is polling at 47% of the party vote with Labour trailing at 27%.
+According to the latest Colmar Brunton Poll, National is polling at 44% of the party vote with Labour trailing at 37%.
 They might be the two leading options for the main course but the election menu offers plenty of choice.

 So over the next fortnight we thought we’d throw a political dinner party of sorts.
 Everyone was invited to attend and we’re delighted to announce that almost everybody said yes please!

-First up, we'll talk to the Right side of the table followed up with a good chat to Left next week.
+First up, we'll talk to the Right side of the table followed up with a good chat to Left in the next article.

 To the Right